-The trench was mechanically excavated under archaeological supervision.
+All excavations were carried out by the contractors with a mechanical excavator under the supervision of a CAT archaeologist.
 All archaeological horizons were excavated and recorded according to the WSI.
-A metal detector was used to check trenches, spoil heaps and excavated strata.
+A metal detector was used to check spoil heaps and excavated strata.
 For full details of the methodology, refer to the attached WSI.